parabirb/Tsuyu/README.md

     * `tts` - A boolean to indicate whether TTS was generated or not.

 There will also be programmatic ways to interact with the Tsuyu controller in the future, like with Ame.

+## Known issues
+- Streaming does not currently work.
+This should (hopefully) be fixed with the next LangChain release.
+- Errors start occurring if the chat history gets too long.
+I have no clue why.
+- Long-term memory doesn't return the most relevant documents.
+Still figuring this one out.
+- New node-llama-cpp versions are a bit fucky to install.
+This should also (hopefully) be fixed with the next LangChain release.

+## Acknowledgements
+This project would not be possible without LangChain.js, node-llama-cpp, Transformers.js, CloseVector, and fluent-ffmpeg.